FirebirdSQL/jaybird/devdoc/jdp/jdp-2020-10-propagation-of-connection-properties.md

   want to take that incompatibility without deprecation?

   Removal hindered by presence of `database` property.
 This may first require unification of database coordinates in some form.
+See [jdp-2021-01](jdp-2021-01-unified-database-coordinates.md).

 - Is it possible to eliminate `FBConnectionProperties` entirely?
 See also previous point.

-- Include properties like `FirebirdConnectionProperties.setType` in
-  the `AttachmentProperties`?

-  This could allow for different forms of protocol selection, but might not mesh with some expectations of the existing implementation.

 - Is it possible to eliminate `IAttachProperties`, `IConnectionProperties` and `IServiceProperties` interfaces?